What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 List of necessary items for grooming:

-1) Rare metal comb with tapering teeth
+1) Metal comb with tapering teeth, rare

 5) Massage brush for preliminary (and daily) combing

-6) Nail cutter
+6) Claw cutter

-For walks and ring training:
+For walking and ring training:

 7) Round harness “for chow”